HyperToxic33/CodePromptBuilder/README.md

 ## License

-MIT License (you may adjust if you choose a different license).
-Be sure to add a `LICENSE` file if publishing publicly.
+MIT License.

 ## Security / Privacy

 - No network calls are made by the application.
 - All processing stays local; only the Clipboard is written.
-- Settings file may contain prompt text—avoid storing secrets.
+- Settings file may contain prompt textâ€”avoid storing secrets.

 ## Troubleshooting

 - Nothing appears in the tree: ensure the selected directory exists and you have read permission.
 - Files missing: they may be excluded by `.gitignore` or start with a dot directory segment.
-- Clipboard not updated: some clipboard managers/security tools can block access—retry or run elevated if necessary.
+- Clipboard not updated: some clipboard managers/security tools can block accessâ€”retry or run elevated if necessary.
 - Build errors: verify you have the .NET 9 SDK installed (`dotnet --info`).

 ## Acknowledgments